kubernauts/tk8/docs/en/provisioner/aws/introduction.md

 # Provisioning and Deploying Kubernetes on AWS

 TK8 offers two possibilities to create a cluster on the desired platform.
-On the one hand, there is the path via the CLI, which requires dependencies on the executing system.
+On one hand, there is the path via the CLI, which requires dependencies on the executing system.
 Alternatively, it is possible to create a cluster on the desired platform with a minimal dependency on Docker.

 ## Provisioning using CLI